UniversityOfHelsinkiCS/oodikone/README.md

 ### Modules are missing after updating package.json

 You should always install the dependencies **inside** the container to have the application **inside** the container access them.
 Module might be missing for example when someone else installs a new library and you only pull the changes in package.json.
-Use `docker exec <service> npm ci` to install modules inside the container.
+Use `docker exec <service> npm ci` to install modules inside the container or `npm run install:docker` to install modules inside all packages (backend, frontend, sis-updater-scheduler and sis-updater-worker).

 ### Studyguidance groups don't work on my machine